NewForester/cribtutor/README.md

 The cribtutor program is pedagogic.

 It generates fill-in-the-blanks quizzes from crib sheets.
-The crib sheetsare expressed in a subset of _html_ but the program has only a simple command line interface, not a web interface.
+The crib sheets are expressed in a subset of _html_ but the program has only a simple command line interface, not a web interface.

 ---

-How to build ...
+To build the program under Linux, enter:

+    make

+in the directory in which the repository has been cloned.
+The result of the build is an executable named _cribtutor_.

+For more information on how to invoke the program, enter:

+    ./cribtutor --help

 ---

 Help ...

+---

+Example ...

+---

+The program is written in C++ but is not particularly object oriented: it is rather more recursive-procedural.

+It makes use of STL containers, algorithms and strings but defines no templates of its own.

+It does not use any element of C++ 11 (or later).

+The code itself is intended to be self-explanatory as to 'how'.
+The comments attempt to explain 'what' and 'why'.

 ---